DeborahOraeki/DeborahOraeki/README.md

 * 👋 Hi there!
 I'm @DeborahOraeki

 * 🎉 Thank you for visiting my GitHub profile!
-Let's uncover insights and tell stories through data together.
+Let's uncover insights and tell stories through data together
 * 📚 I am a self-taught Data Analyst proficient in Excel, Power BI/Tableau, SQL, R and Googlesheets
 * 📊 I’m interested in learning new things about data, collaborating with my fellow data enthuastic and meeting new friends
 * 🌱 I’m currently upskilling my Data Analytics skills